Case Studies

 The next step was to introduce Harley to loading.
 This was done on a separate day.

-This next clip shows Harley daring to put his front feet on a wierd sloping green thing that definitely isn't grass and with what looks like snakes lying across it, AND it makes a funny sound when stepped on ....
+This next clip shows Harley daring to put his front feet on the ramp.
+To him a wierd sloping green thing that definitely isn't grass and with what looks like snakes lying across it, AND it makes a funny sound when stepped on ....

-And finally here is a clip of Harley showing a huge amount of trust as he loads beautifully onto the van, manages the turn very gracefully and then calmly walks off.
+And finally here is a clip of Harley showing a huge amount of trust as he loads beautifully, manages the turn very gracefully and then calmly walks off.

-I took Harley off and on the van a further 4 times to let him see all was ok and to allow for his heart rate and adrenaline rate to fall.
-A low adrenaline rate means an increase in learning.
+I loaded Harley off and on a further four times to let him see all was ok and to allow for his heart rate and adrenaline to fall.
+A low adrenaline means an increase in learning.

-The total length of the session was just under 9 minutes and that was including the extra 4 loading off and on practices.
+The total length of the session was just under 9 minutes including the extra four loading practices.

-The success of this was down to all the preparation that had happened in the weeks and months beforehand.
+The success of this was down to all the preparation that had happened beforehand.
 Harley had learnt how to lead beautifully, respect the handler's personal space and had built up trust and confidence through the tarpaulin and pole exercises.

 One question which might spring to mind whilst watching these clips, might be:

-Other interesting heart rate results, showed a considerable lowering of the heart rate when I gave Harley a `lovely rub' on the forehead.
-This is an area that they can't see and so therefore they really need to trust you to allow you into it.
-It would also feel really nice I imagine!
+Other interesting heart rate results: a considerable lowering of the heart rate occured when I gave Harley a rub/stroke on the forehead.
+This is an area that they can't see and so by giving a stroke in this area and then coming away again is a very non predatory action which can help to build trust.

-Sighing produced a lowering of the heart rate.
+Sighing also produced a lowering of the heart rate.

 Licking and chewing produced a lowering of the heart rate, as Harley showed signs of relaxing.

-Standing still also produced a lowering of the heart rate, which I did with Harley in between practice loads and when he was being particularly responsive.
+Standing still also produced a lowering of the heart rate, which I did with Harley in between practice loads and as a rewards when he was being particularly responsive.

 A rise in Harley's heart rate was seen when he put just his front feet on the ramp and when he was walking up the ramp, which one would perhaps expect.

-Horses and ponies are flight animals.
-If adrenaline levels are raised then their instinct is to flee, not think.
-Their ability to learn is severely diminished and an unhappy relationship of struggle, frustration and in some cases fight and danger is developed.
+Horses and ponies being flight animals means that if adrenaline levels are raised then their instinct is to flee, not think.
+With a raised adrenaline their ability to learn is severely diminished.

-Unclear communication and pain are the main two culprits for raising adrenaline in the horse.
+Unclear communication, fear and pain are the main two culprits for raising adrenaline in the horse.

 By learning the horse's language and psychology, so many problems can not only be solved but avoided.